Nandostream11/Nandostream11.github.io/_posts/2025-04-25-quadrupedal-robot.md

 Testing was conducted on a custom testbench to validate leg trajectories and overall stability.
 The prototype successfully demonstrated basic walking, turning, and stopping maneuvers.
 These tests highlighted areas for mechanical reinforcement(like X-bar reinforcement, foot grippers) and software optimization(sleeps cycles, control algorithms to minimize jerks, reduction in overheating of the electronics).

-Such a mechanized quadrupedal robot can be leveraged to various applications like inspection/investigation of an area.
+Such a mechanized quadrupedal robot can be leveraged to various applications like *inspection/investigation* of an area.
+The demonstration of this 4-legged robot prototype won the **first prize at the Inter-Departmental Research Meet '24**.

 ## **Phase II: Improvements & Advanced Features**